 Before we say farewell to summer, I wanted to show you some of the late summer blooms around the cottage.
 And if you love flowers, you're going to love today's post because I'm joining some other flower loving bloggers,too!

 Hi there, friends!
 I hope you are enjoying the last few weeks of summer.
-Today I’m joining some of my blogging friends for a Late Summer Flower Power blog hop.
-Thanks to Cecilia from My Thrift Store Addiction for serving as our hostess.
-You’ll find the links to their posts below so give them a visit and a holler!
+Today I'm joining some of my blogging friends for a Late Summer Flower Power blog hop.

 The vegetables garden is winding down because most of the plants have already succumbed to the heat and the humidity.